jmankoff/interaction/assignments/menus.md

 - Implement `showMenuForTrial` in `MainActivity`
 - Implement `onTrialCompleted` in `MainActivity`

+For this part, you will be working in `MenuExperimentView.java` and `MainActivity`.
+This section will entail defining the functions which power your menu experiment.
-For this part, you will be working in `MenuExperimentView.java`.
-This class includes several fields that you will need to implement.
+The `MenuExperimentView` class includes several fields that you will need to implement.
 You will implement the state machine logic in `onTouchEvent` (similar to what you've done in ColorPicker) and the logic to draw the menu in `onDraw`.
 You will also implement the code necessary to add and remove